Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

-In Figure~\ref{fig:example_cii_halo}, we show an example of how the 2D [\ion{C}{2}] morphology of surface brightness of a FIRE-2 simulated galaxy ({\tt z5m12e}) evolves over a time interval of $\sim 50\,$Myr (from $z = 5.36$ to 5.18).
-Each panel illustrates a snapshot of an unconvolved 2D image, which can expose more details of the change in [\ion{C}{2}] morphology and its correlation with the variable SFR.

-In this example, it is evident that the [\ion{C}{2}] morphology of a high-$z$ galaxy can evolve dramatically.
-At $z = 5.36$, [\ion{C}{2}] emission is centrally concentrated in the $R \lesssim 0.1 R_{\rm vir} \sim 3\,$kpc region, arising from the compact ISM irradiated by recently formed stars.
-At $z = 5.18$, a substantial fraction of the [\ion{C}{2}]-emitting gas has migrated outward to CGM scales ($0.3R_{\rm vir}$ or $\sim 10\,$kpc), suggesting that feedback from star formation activities plays a key role in driving [\ion{C}{2}]-emitting gas away from the center of galaxy in this episode (see also \citealt{Sravan16} for discussion of the bursty feedback producing time-variable UV metal line emission).
+In Figure~\ref{fig:example_cii_halo}, we show raw (no beam smoothing) images corresponding to four consecutive snapshots of a FIRE-2 simulated galaxy ({\tt z5m12e}) as an example of how the morphology of [\ion{C}{2}] surface brightness evolves over a time interval of $\sim 50\,$Myr from $z = 5.36$ to 5.18.
+It is evident that the [\ion{C}{2}] morphology can evolve dramatically.
+At $z = 5.36$, [\ion{C}{2}] emission is centrally concentrated in the $R \lesssim 0.1 R_{\rm vir} \sim 3\,$kpc region, where the ISM is irradiated by recently formed stars.
+At $z = 5.18$, a substantial fraction of the [\ion{C}{2}]-emitting gas has migrated outward to inner CGM scales ($0.3R_{\rm vir}$ or $\sim 10\,$kpc), suggesting that feedback from star formation activities plays a key role in driving [\ion{C}{2}]-emitting gas away from the center of galaxy in this episode (see also \citealt{Sravan16} for discussion of the bursty feedback producing time-variable UV metal line emission).
 The decrease in SFR during this episode indicates that this feedback simultaneously depletes the gas reservoir and suppresses star formation.
-The subsequent accretion of gas can replenish the reservoir, starting a new star formation episode and recycling the [\ion{C}{2}]-emitting gas.
+The subsequent accretion and recycling of gas can replenish the reservoir, starting a new star formation episode and redistributing the [\ion{C}{2}] emission.

+We note that the specific viewing angle in Figure~\ref{fig:example_cii_halo} is shown to optimally illustrate this radial expansion of the [\ion{C}{2}]-emitting gas in a straightforward manner.
+Some of the small-scale features will be substantially suppressed by the beam smoothing.
+We demonstrate this beam-smoothing effect in Figure~\ref{fig:smooth_combined} and discuss it further in Appendix~\ref{appendix:more_snapshots}.